Now Seeking Nominations for 2017-2018 UAAD Officers

 The Bay Lincoln, located at 2005 Y Street, is a local coffee bar, skate park, and resource center with a concert venue, that has an amazing story to share with you!
 Please join us at for a brown bag luncheon at their location on Friday, March 24 from 12 pm to 1 pm to learn more and take a tour.
+In order to know how many people to expect, we ask that you RSVP at Eventbrite; link below.
 We look forward to seeing members there!

 Professional Development Opportunity:

-"Using Strengths to Balance Engagement" presented by Josh Erickson of Team Concepts
+"Using Strengths to Manage Engagement" presented by Josh Erickson of Team Concepts

 $20 for UAAD members | $40 for non-members | Coffee and Continental Breakfast Provided